Brentry and Henbury Children’s Centre (“BHCC”)

 • When the need for additional intervention has been identified, the parents/carers will be involved in planning the best way to provide that support.
 If needed, an Individual Education Plan (IEP) will be created, detailing the areas in which the child needs additional support and how that will be delivered.

-• Where appropriate, we will involve specialists at the children’s centre, for example the speech and language therapist, in a child’s IEP and in deciding the strategies to be used.
+• Where appropriate, we will involve specialists at the children’s centre, for example the speech and language therapist, in deciding the strategies to be used.
 Where it is felt that additional professional support is required, referrals will be made with the agreement of the parents/carers.

 • We will monitor the progress of all children receiving additional support to ensure that the provision we have put in place is having the impact we are expecting.